-While the saturation spectrum theorem has been generalized to homogeneous model theory (see \cite[Theorem 1.13]{sh54a} or \cite[Theorem 5.9]{grle-homog}), to the best of our knowledge no explicit generalization of Fact \ref{union-sat-fo} has been published in this context.
+While the saturation spectrum theorem has been generalized to homogeneous model theory (see \cite[1.13]{sh54} or \cite[5.9]{grle-homog}), to the best of our knowledge no explicit generalization of Fact \ref{union-sat-fo} has been published in this context (Shelah asserts it without proof in \cite[1.15]{sh54}).
 Grossberg \cite{grossberg91} has proven a version of Fact \ref{union-sat-fo} in the framework of stability theory inside a model.
 The proof uses averages but relies on a strong negation of the order property.
-Makkai and Shelah \cite[Proposition 4.18]{makkaishelah} have given a generalization in the class of models of an $L_{\kappa, \omega}$ sentence where $\kappa$ is a strongly compact cardinal.
+Makkai and Shelah \cite[4.18]{makkaishelah} have given a generalization in the class of models of an $L_{\kappa, \omega}$ sentence where $\kappa$ is a strongly compact cardinal.
 The proof uses independence calculus.

 One can ask whether Fact \ref{union-sat-fo} can also be generalized to abstract elementary classes (AECs), a general framework for classification theory introduced in \cite{sh88} (see \cite{grossberg2002} for an introduction to AECs).
-In \cite[Theorem I.5.39]{shelahaecbook}, Shelah proves a generalization of the superstable case of Fact \ref{union-sat-fo} to ``definable-enough'' AECs with countable Löwenheim-Skolem number, using the weak continuum hypothesis.
+In \cite[I.5.39]{shelahaecbook}, Shelah proves a generalization of the superstable case of Fact \ref{union-sat-fo} to ``definable-enough'' AECs with countable Löwenheim-Skolem number, using the weak continuum hypothesis.

 In chapter II of \cite{shelahaecbook}, Shelah starts with a (weakly successful) good $\lambda$-frame (a local notion of superstability) on an abstract elementary class (AEC) $K$ and wants to show that a union of saturated models is saturated in $K_{\lambda^+}$.
-For this purpose, he introduces a restriction $\le^{\ast}$ of the ordering that allows him to prove the result for $\le^\ast$-increasing chains (Theorem II.7.7 there). \cite[Theorem I.5.39]{shelahaecbook} is another generalization to the case of AECs with countable Löwenheim-Skolem number.
+For this purpose, he introduces a restriction $\le^{\ast}$ of the ordering that allows him to prove the result for $\le^\ast$-increasing chains (II.7.7 there).
 Restricting the ordering of the AEC is somewhat artificial and one can ask what happens in the general case, and also if $\lambda^+$ is replaced by an arbitrary cardinal.
-Moreover, Shelah's methods to obtain a weakly successful good $\lambda$-frame typically use categoricity in two successive cardinals and the weak continuum hypothesis\footnote{See for example \cite[Theorem II.3.7]{shelahaecbook}.
-Shelah also shows how to build a good frame in ZFC from more model-theoretic hypotheses in \cite[Theorem IV.4.10]{shelahaecbook}, but he has to change the class and it is not clear his frame is weakly successful.}.
+Moreover, Shelah's methods to obtain a weakly successful good $\lambda$-frame typically use categoricity in two successive cardinals and the weak continuum hypothesis\footnote{See for example \cite[II.3.7]{shelahaecbook}.
+Shelah also shows how to build a good frame in ZFC from more model-theoretic hypotheses in \cite[IV.4.10]{shelahaecbook}, but he has to change the class and it is not clear his frame is weakly successful.}.